Scientist/Senior Scientist - Molecular Biologist CAR-T Engineering

-We are seeking an experienced Scientist with expertise in molecular immunology, immuno-oncology, and engineered cellular therapies to contribute to the development of allogeneic Chimeric Antigen Receptor (CAR) T cell therapies.
-The position will play a critical role in the generation and validation of new CAR-T products for clinical evaluation.
+We are seeking an experienced Molecular Biologist with expertise in molecular immunology, immuno-oncology, and/or protein/antibody engineering to contribute to the development of allogeneic Chimeric Antigen Receptor (CAR) T cell therapies.
+The position will play a critical role in the modular design and validation of new CAR-T constructs for preclinical and clinical evaluation.

-Prior hands-on experience in the design of CAR or TCR constructs and molecular characterization of immune cells is required.
+Prior hands-on experience in the molecular cloning of CAR constructs, or antibody engineering is required.
+Experience with CAR-T functional characterization of immune cells is also preferred.
 Investigation will focus on engineering and evaluating novel CARs using in vitro systems.

-Reports to: Principal Scientist – CAR-T Development, Preclinical & Translational Science
+Reports to: Associate Director – CAR-T Development, Preclinical & Translational Science

-- Design and generate constructs for genetically modified allogeneic T cell products
+- Design and generate constructs for allogeneic CAR-T cell products

-- Application of molecular workflows to synthesize and clone vectors using interbnal and external resources
+- Application of molecular workflows to translational biomarker analysis

-- Collaborate with the CAR T platform development team to perform in vitro characterization of novel CAR- T cells in cell-based assays
+- Collaborate with the CAR T functional characterization team to perform in vitro characterization of novel CAR- T cells in cell-based assays

 - Designs and performs studies to examine molecular and biochemical mechanisms of action in vitro

-- Establishes basis for novel product-specific assays, method development in collaboration with QC and analytical groups.
+- Establishes basis for novel assays and method validation in collaboration with QC and analytical groups

-- Presents at group meetings and functions as SME for molecular biology in project team settings
+- Presents at group meetings and project team meetings

 - Opportunity to manage research associate(s)

 Travel: Travel required (up to 10%)